Editions

 parameters

-is the UUID of the issue the user is entering as an ASCII string,
+When signing an issue sign-on URL, issue_uuid is the UUID of the issue the

-is the current Unix timestamp without a decimal part
+timestamp is the current Unix timestamp without a decimal part converted to an

-are the authenticated query parameters of the URL, in UTF-8 encoded
+parameters are the authenticated query parameters of the URL, in UTF-8

-query string format.
+encoded query string format.
 URL encoding must not be applied.
-The parameters must be
+The parameters

-sorted first by key and then by value.
-The sorting must be done after UTF-8 encoding,
+must be sorted first by key and then by value.
+The sorting must be done after

-in other words by sorting based on the UTF-8-encoded byte-strings, not on the original
+UTF-8 encoding by sorting based on the UTF-8-encoded byte-strings (not on the

-Unicode characters.
-Unicode Normalization Form C must be used (this is the default
+original Unicode codepoints).
+Unicode Normalization Form C must be used (this is

 The resulting binary signature must be converted to hex-encoded form using lowercase characters.